 WRITTEN WORK

 Although consistent and thoughtful class participation is crucial to your education (and hence your grade), the slow, careful work of a scholar is largely a solitary activity.
-Moreover, in contrast to in-class participation, written work is much more objectively assessed and improved over time.
+And, in contrast to in-class participation, written work is much more objectively assessed and improved over time.
 For these reasons, your written work accounts for the bulk of your grade in this course.
 I will provide ample feedback on your papers, including marginal annotations and typed comments so that you can continue to improve your writing, no matter how well you write at the start of the term.
 You should review my notes carefully.

 I can only help you identify your strengths and weaknesses if the work you submit reflects your actual abilities.
 You will not be permitted to rewrite any of your papers in this class.
 It is important that you do your best the first time so that I can respond with advice that will help you take your writing and thinking to the next level.